Autism Treatment

 • Burnout can cause fatigue, anxiety, depression, increased repetitive behaviors, insomnia, and more frequent or intense meltdowns.

-At Owl & Eagle Health and Wellness, our team of board-certified psychiatric nurse practitioners and psychotherapists have experience and expertise in treating Autism Spectrum Disorder (ASD).
+At Owl & Eagle Health and Wellness, our team of board-certified psychiatric nurse practitioners and psychotherapists have experience and expertise in treating Autism.
 We will work as a team to ensure that you get the best possible care.
-We will conduct a thorough psychiatric diagnostic evaluation and neurocognitive testing to accurately diagnose ASD and any co-occurring mental health conditions you may have.
+We will conduct a thorough psychiatric diagnostic evaluation and neurocognitive testing to accurately diagnose Autism and any co-occurring mental health conditions you may have.
 We will work with you to create a holistic treatment plan combining psychiatric medications, psychotherapy, and evidence-based integrative treatments, including dietary recommendations, stress management, sleep hygiene, exercise, vitamins, supplements, yoga, meditation, and breathwork.

-If you would like to learn more about holistic treatment for Autism at Owl & Eagle Health and Wellness, Contact Us with questions or Book Now to schedule an in person or telehealth intake appointment today.
+If you would like to learn more about assessment and holistic psychiatric treatment for Autism for teens and adults at Owl & Eagle Health and Wellness, Contact Us with questions or Book Now to request an intake appointment today.
+Appointments are available either in-person in our offices in Golden or Denver, Colorado, convenient to the Denver Metro area, or via telehealth anywhere in Colorado.
+We look forward to meeting you!

 A Note on Respectful Language:

-Some people prefer to be described in person first language, ie: “a person with autism.”
-Others prefer to be described in identity first language, ie: “an autistic person.”
+Some people prefer to be described in person first language, ie: “a person with Autism.”
+Others prefer to be described in identity first language, ie: “an Autistic person.”
 We believe in using whatever language a particular individual prefers, and we will ask you your preference and use this language when we communicate with you.
 Current psychiatric diagnostic terminology uses the term Autism Spectrum Disorder.
-This centers neurotypical as normal and autism as a disorder with degree of disability dependent on how different the person’s thinking and behavior is from neurotypical people's.
-We understand that different is not the same as lesser than, and prefer to view autism as a variant, rather than a disorder.
-However, discrimination is still a problem at this time, and treating autism as a disorder protects people from discrimination.
-We do recognize that if neurotypical people had a better understanding of autism, this would not be necessary.
-For consistency on this website, Autism Spectrum Disorder and person-first language is used.
+This centers neurotypical as normal and Autism as a disorder with degree of disability dependent on how different the person’s thinking and behavior is from neurotypical people's.
+We understand that different is not the same as lesser than, and prefer to view Autism as a variant, rather than a disorder.
+However, discrimination is still a problem at this time, and treating Autism as a disorder protects people from discrimination.
+We do recognize that if neurotypical people had a better understanding of Autism, this would not be necessary.
+For consistency on this website, person-first language is used.

 Sources: